Skip to content Skip to footer

 What is worth knowing about fixed dentures?

-With fixed dentures, the full circular bridge or partial dental bridge is attached to the implants, therefore it is completely stable and does not need to be glued, which makes it more comfortable and does not fall out of the mouth.
-In addition, biting and chewing are more natural with fixed dentures due to their stability.
-With fixed-removable dentures, implants ensure the stability of the prosthesis but the dentures are removable and thus easy to clean.
-In this dental replacement, a “pier” (metal bridge) or locators (small metal balls) are placed on the implant, which snap into the place created for them in the prosthesis and hold the denture in place.
+With fixed dentures, the full circular bridge or partial dental bridge is attached to the implants.
+Therefore, it is completely stable and does not need to be glued.
+This makes it more comfortable and ensures it does not fall out of the mouth.
+Additionally, biting and chewing feel more natural with fixed dentures due to their stability.
+With fixed-removable dentures, implants ensure the stability of the prosthesis, but the dentures are removable, making them easy to clean.
+In this dental replacement, a “pier” (metal bridge) or locators (small metal balls) are placed on the implant.
+These snap into the place created for them in the prosthesis and hold the denture in place.

 Fixed, removable dentures anchored to dental implants

 A removable denture is a set of teeth anchored to a dental implant.
-This is a more cost effective alternative compared to dental bridges fixed to the implant, and is also recommended in cases where it is not possible to replace each tooth individually with dental implants due to some health reason.
+This is a more cost-effective alternative compared to dental bridges fixed to the implant.
+It is also recommended in cases where it is not possible to replace each tooth individually with dental implants due to certain health reasons.

-Fixed dentures are strongly and stably connected to the dental implant, which makes them much safer and more comfortable than non-fixed dentures.
-They are also smaller than a traditional prosthesis, which makes them much easier to wear and use in everyday life.
+Fixed dentures are firmly and stably connected to the dental implant, making them much safer and more comfortable than non-fixed dentures.
+They are also smaller than a traditional prosthesis, making them much easier to wear and use in everyday life.

 Why are dentures attached to dental implants recommended?

-With a prosthesis attached to a Premium Straumann, Nobel Active or Alpha Bio implant, the original strength and quality of chewing can be restored, and denture adhesive is no longer necessary.
-In addition to supporting healthy digestion, it gives a natural appearance and you will not have any problems with speaking.
+With a prosthesis attached to a Premium Straumann, Nobel Active, or Alpha Bio implant, the original strength and quality of chewing can be restored.
+The need for denture adhesive is eliminated.
+In addition to supporting healthy digestion, it provides a natural appearance, and there will be no issues with speaking.

-Fixed dentures do not irritate the gums, therefore they are much more comfortable to wear.
+Fixed dentures do not irritate the gums, making them much more comfortable to wear.

-Premature aging of facial lines can be prevented with dental implants as they minimize bone loss.
+Dental implants can prevent premature aging of facial lines as they minimize bone loss.
 Therefore, dental implants are long-lasting, stable dental replacement solutions.

 Fixed restoration